khaledrezgui/Orion-soen341projectW2024/Sprint3/Meeting Minutes/Orion_Sprint3_meeting1_18-03-2024.md

 - Jadon : Seperated user stories into working tasks, will work on previous unit tests that were failing.
 - Matia : Has worked on authentification process, will work on UML diagrams.
 - Safaa : Made a plan for the backend structure for the sprint 2 processes, will work on implementing new models.

+Plan for next meeting:
+- Discuss what each member is working on and what they will work with during the week.
+- Gather information about implementation using UML diagrams

 Agenda
 1. Discussion on task distribution for project.
 2. Allocation of user stories to team members.